 Miriam-Teak Lee's London theatre credits include being in the ensemble of the original West End cast of the Lin-Manuel Miranda's new musical Hamilton at the Victoria Palace Theatre in 2017; and playing the role of 'Claire' in Drew McOnie's revival of the Leonard Bernstein musical On the Town at the Regent's Park Open Air Theatre in 2017.

-Cassidy Janson's London stage credits include the role of 'Florence Vassy' in Laurence Connor's revival of the musical Chess at the London Coliseum in 2018; the role of 'Carole King' in the Carole King musical Beautiful at the Aldwych Theatre in 2017; and the role of 'Maggie Saunders' in Ian Talbot's production of the musical comedy Lend Me A Tenor at the Gielgud Theatre in 2011.
+Cassidy Janson's London stage credits include the roles of 'Mollie Ralston' in Ian Talbot's production of Agatha Christie's The Mousetrap at the St Martin's Theatre in 2021; 'Florence Vassy' in Laurence Connor's revival of the Benny Andersson, Bjorn Ulvaeus, and Tim Rice musical Chess at the London Coliseum in 2018; 'Carole King' in the Marc Bruni's production of Douglas McGrath's Carole King musical Beautiful at the Aldwych Theatre in 2017; and 'Maggie Saunders' in Ian Talbot's production of the Peter Sham and Brad Carroll musical Lend Me A Tenor at the Gielgud Theatre in 2011.

 Oliver Tompsett's West End credits include the role of 'Charlie Price' in Jerry Mitchell's production of the Cyndi Lauper musical Kinky Boots at the Adelphi Theatre in 2018; the role of 'Sky Masterson' in Gordon Greenberg's revival the Frank Loesser musical Guys and Dolls at the Phoenix Theatre in 2016; the role of 'Galileo' in Christopher Renshaw's production of Ben Elton's Queen musical We Will Rock You at the Dominion Theatre in 2012; and the role of 'Fiyero' in Joe Mantello's production of the Stephen Schwartz musical Wicked at the Apollo Victoria Theatre in 2007.